Monday, March 2, 2026

 John Fugelsang delivers a deeply irreverent and biblically correct takedown of far-right Christian hatred — a book for believers, atheists, agnostics, and anyone who will ever have to deal with a Christian nationalist.
 I think it's amazing that 85% of those commenting on Amazon gave this New York Times bestselling book a rating of 5/5.

 For more than two centuries, the United States Constitution has given us the right to a society where church and state exist independently.
 But Christianity has been hijacked by far-right groups and politicians who seek to impose their narrow views on government, often to justify oppressive and unequal policies.
-The extremists who weaponize the Bible for earthly power aren’t actually on the side of Jesus, and historically they never have been.
+The extremists who weaponize the Bible for earthly power are not actually on the side of Jesus, and historically they never have been.
 How do we fight back against those acting — literally — in bad faith?

 Comedian and broadcaster John Fugelsang offers some answers by taking us through common fundamentalist arguments on abortion, immigration, LGBTQ rights, and more — exposing their hypocrisy and inaccuracy through scripture, common sense, and humor.
 It offers practical tips on how to debate your loved one, coworker, or neighbor on the issues that divide us using that Bible they claim to follow.